-The district has adopted policies and implemented procedures to comply with state and federal food service guidelines for restricting student access to vending machines.
+NSCISD does not have any vending machines accessible to students therefore, NSCISD assures compliance with vending mach and food service guidelines for restricting student access to vending machines.
 For more information regarding these policies and guidelines see the campus principal.
-[See policies at CO and FFA.]
+[See related School Board policy]

-The district and its staff strictly enforce prohibitions against the use of tobacco products by students and others on school property and at school-sponsored and school-related activities.
-[See the Student Code of Conduct and policies at FNCD and GKA.]
+The district and its staff strictly enforce prohibitions against the use of tobacco products and e-cigarettes by students and others on school property and at school-sponsored and school-related activities.
+[See the Student Code of Conduct and policies at DH and GKA.]

 What is a School Health Advisory council (SHAC)?

 A SHAC is a group of individuals representing segments of the community, appointed by the school district to serve at the district level, to provide advice to the district on coordinated school health programming and its impact on student health and learning.

 SHACs provide an efficient, effective structure for creating and implementing age-appropriate, sequential health education programs, and early intervention and prevention strategies that can easily be supported by local families and community stakeholders.

 October 9, December 11, February 12, April 10th